ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 The format file for the covariates should be a text file in which the first line corresponds to the IID of the sample, being the next rows the others covariates as in this (example)[https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/example_covariates_file.txt].
 In the following script are the main commands used to obtain the text file: \
 [covariates.R](https://github.com/ariadnacilleros/Cis-eQTL-mapping-protocol-for-methylome/blob/main/covariates.R)
-*An extra step that could be done is to compute the sex of the samples from the genotype by [--check-sex](https://www.cog-genomics.org/plink/1.9/basic_stats#check_sex) and compare if this one match with your notes.*
+An extra step that could be done is to compute the sex of the samples from the genotype by [--check-sex](https://www.cog-genomics.org/plink/1.9/basic_stats#check_sex) and compare if this one match with your notes.
+It is not clear if TensorQTL takes in count the sex of the samples provided by the .fam file of the binary PLINK set, in case that you want to take it in count for you analysis, we recomend you to have it described in both places, covariates text file and .fam file.

 ## Step 3.
 Mapping with [TensorQTL](https://github.com/broadinstitute/tensorqtl)